 We did not have a sound designer on this project, and therefore used creative commons licensed sound files found on the web for sound effects.

 Besides the multiple playtest sessions that happened during our class, Brian and I also playtested the game with a number of our friends.
 This allowed us to gain some valuable input and improve the usability of the project.

 I personally tested a more gamified version of the experience where players had to dance on the beat to progress in the game.
 This version also came with a scrolling visual that told them the appropriate time to hit an arrow key, like in Dance Dance Revolution or Guitar Hero.
 However, we found that the visual was too distracting and players were not paying as much attention to the dancing bear or story as we wanted them to.
 We decided to move forward with a different approach and focus on guiding the player through the story even if they decided not to interact.

 Showing it off

 Disco Bear has been shown at a number of events including at the IndieCade Showcase @ E3 2017, IndieCade Night Games Exhibit 2017, and Fantastic Arcade 2017.
-The project was also nominated for Best of E3 2017 and was hilariously deemed #1 Bear of E3 2017 by Brad Bourque (Digital Trends).
+The project was also nominated for Best of E3 2017 - which was increadably unexpected - and was hilariously deemed #1 Bear of E3 2017 by Brad Bourque (Digital Trends).